 The Faculty of Education's research aims to enhance theoretical and evidence-based educational policy and practice, from early childhood to higher education.

 The Faculty is home to the Institute for Early Childhood Studies, He Pārekereke and other units with shared interests including the Mathematics Education Unit.
-Working relationships have been established with the Centre for Applied Cross-Cultural Research (CACR) and the Roy McKenzie Centre for the Study of Families with an emphasis on areas related to education and the educational sector.
+Working relationships have been established with the Centre for Applied Cross-Cultural Research (CACR) and the Roy McKenzie Centre for the Study of Families and Children with an emphasis on areas related to education and the educational sector.

 The New Zealand Annual Review of Education (NZAROE) is a collaborative venture that provides a forum for researchers, policy makers and practitioners to review significant policy issues in the New Zealand education sector.

 Information for staff and students about grant funding, qualtrix surveys and research master can be found at Research Services.